andrastuu/ETLpipeline/README.md

 | Hourly        | ~30 hours      | $60–100                               |
 | Event-based   | Varies         | Lower (with Lambda or Step Functions) |

-> If cost is a concern, consider moving smaller steps (e.g. load or profiling) to AWS Lambda functions or even AWS Glue jobs for more cost efficiency.
+> Disclaimer: Moving smaller steps (e.g. load or profiling) to AWS Lambda functions or even AWS Glue jobs can have better cost efficiency.

----

-## 🤔 Addressing Common Engineering Questions

-**Q1: What if the schema changes unexpectedly?**
-The pipeline uses defensive programming and schema validation via Pytest.
-In production, Great Expectations or Pandera could be added to enforce schema contracts and flag drift.

-**Q2: Can this scale to millions of rows per day?**
-Yes.
-The pipeline is modular, and all data operations can be rewritten using Dask or Spark if needed.
-The current batch pipeline handles mid-volume data comfortably.

-**Q3: What happens if a task fails?**
-Airflow logs detailed tracebacks and supports retries, alerts, and SLA monitoring.
-Each task is wrapped in try/except for debugging.
-Email or Slack alerts can be easily added.

-**Q4: Is it secure to store AWS credentials in a file?**
-For demo purposes, `aws.env` is used.
-In production, credentials should be injected securely via IAM roles, AWS Secrets Manager, or environment bindings in CI/CD.

 ---